Divpeter/DSD2024.github.io/README.md

 + __Peter__
   + Chinese name : Ang Gao
   + Position : PM (Waiting for a team leader in UTAD to lead the project together)
-  + About me : Experiences in AI Algorithms used in Knowledging Tracing Strong interest in coding
+  + About me : Experiences in AI Algorithms used in Knowledging Tracing;
+               Strong interest in coding;
-               Easygoing and determined
+               Easygoing and determined;
 + __Kerry__
   + Chinese name : Minye Lei
   + Position :